 I can customize presentations or workshops for your class, community group, book club or church.
 I enjoy exploring black history and family history and talking about how to write essays and picture book manuscripts.

 Please contact me at email@

 If you'd like signed copies of my books, you can order them through Quail Ridge Books and Music - 919-828-1588.
 Let them know how many copies you want and how you'd like them personalized.

-If you would like to order directly from the publisher for Ellen's Broom, Tea Cakes for Tosh or Hope's Gift, call Penguin’s Author Appearance Order Processing Department at 866-206-5865.
+If you would like to order directly from the publisher for Sing a Song, Ellen's Broom, Tea Cakes for Tosh, Hope's Gift and the Jada Jones chapter book series, call Penguin’s Author Appearance Order Processing Department at 866-206-5865.
 Schools and libraries are eligible for a 40% discount and the books are returnable.

 To order directly from the publisher for One Million Men and Me and NEATE: Eddie's Ordeal, call or email Just Us Books Director of Sales, Willie Hudson at 973-672-7701 or willie_hudson@

 You can also purchase copies of my books through online booksellers such as indiebound.org, Amazon.com and www.barnesandnoble.com.